mucsci-students/2020fa-420-Schwifty/README.md

 # UML Editor

 ## Description
 UML Editor is an open-source tool with a simple user interface.
 It allows users to interactively create and edit class diagrams.
-Currently supports creation of fields, methods, and relationships.
-Diagrams can currently be saved in JSON.
+Supports creation of classes, fields, methods, and relationships.
+Relationships include: **AGGREGATION, COMPOSITION, GENERALIZATION, and REALIZATION.** UML Editor also includes a command line version (cli).
+Diagrams can currently be saved in JSON (Ex.
+File.JSON).
+GUI now enables a zoom/scroll feature and the abilty to change background color.

 ## License
 UML Editor is available under the [MIT License.](https://github.com/mucsci-students/2020fa-420-Schwifty/blob/develop/LICENSE)